-On May 24, 2011, our board of directors approved a share repurchase plan, pursuant to which we were authorized to purchase our own ADSs with an aggregate value of up to US\$10 million within twelve months.
+On May 26, 2011, our board of directors approved a share repurchase plan, pursuant to which we were authorized to purchase our own ADSs with an aggregate value of up to US\$10 million within twelve months.
 The share repurchase program permitted us to purchase shares from time to time on the open market at prevailing market prices, in negotiated transactions off the market and in block trades, in accordance with applicable securities laws and subject to restrictions regarding price, volume and timing.
 We completed our share repurchase program as of June 2012 and had repurchased 10.0 million ADSs at a total cost of US\$10 million.

-On June 19, 2012, our board of directors approved an additional US\$20 million share repurchase program The share repurchase program permitted us to purchase shares from time to time on the open market at prevailing market prices, in negotiated transactions off the market and in block trades, in accordance with applicable securities laws and subject to restrictions regarding price, volume and timing.
-As of the date of this annual report, we had purchased 1,327, 025 ADSs under this share repurchase plan.
+On June 19, 2012, our board of directors approved an additional US\$20 million share repurchase program (the "2012 authorization").
+This share repurchase program permits us to purchase shares from time to time in the open market at prevailing market prices, in private negotiated transactions and in block trades, in accordance with applicable securities laws and subject to restrictions regarding price, volume and timing.
+As of March 31, 2014, we had repurchased 4,181,597 ADSs under the 2012 authorization.